 Personal guidance within IBCoM

 Within IBCoM, we value personal attention and guidance.
-We believe it is important to provide students with an opportunity to contact our student advisor for advice, guidance and support.
+We believe it is important to provide students with an opportunity to contact our student advisor for advice, guidance, and support.

 Whether you want to talk about personal circumstances, get advice on how to improve your study skills, or would like to discuss the options available during your studies, you are most welcome to schedule an appointment with our student advisor.
 You can talk about what is on your mind in an open and secure setting.
 This can help you organize your thoughts or just get something of your chest.
 Please note that everything that is discussed remains confidential and will only be disclosed to others with express consent by the student, as we adhere to the code of conduct of the national association of student advisors (LVSA).
 The student advisor can also refer you to other counsellors or experts, if necessary.

 As an IBCoM student you will be required to take an internship at the end of your second year.
 This internship will enable you to train the practical application of your academic knowledge and skills and to connect your coursework with the professional world.
+Furthermore, you can build a professional network.

 You can take on a specialised internship in a variety of work fields including: public relations, marketing, management, sales, communications, government, public affairs, education, journalism, the art world, and the media and creative industries.
+Students of IBCoM already did internships at:

 You can complete your internship in the Netherlands or abroad.
 In recent years, over 30% of our students took their internships outside of the Netherlands.
 There are ample opportunities, which is why our internship coordinator is there to help you find your way.